olivierkaisin/node-csv-query/README.md

 node-csv-query
 ==============

-Turn your CSV files to queryable objects
+Turn your CSV files to queryable objects.

 ## How to use